 Recognition for Years of Service

-Do you recognize a person who reaches a specific milestone level in their years of services in your company?
+Do you recognize a person who reaches a specific milestone level in their years of service in your company?
 You should give it a try.
 This type of recognition is to celebrate life at work.
 It gives employees a sense of belonging.
 They get a better vision to fit themselves into the organization as you spotlight their unique contributions.
 Create an experience they won’t forget.
 Choose the right words to use to recognize employees for their years of service.
 You definitely would want to honor your employees in a memorable way.
 Right?

 Recognition also impacts the 6 essential aspects of workplace culture: